Hurricane Ian strikes Cuba, Florida braces for winds, floods

 “It’s a monster and then there’s the confusion of the path,” said Renee Correa, who headed inland to Orlando from the Tampa area with her daughter and Chihuahua.
 “Tampa has been lucky for 100 years, but it’s a little scary now.”

 Kelly Johnson was preparing to hunker down at her home two blocks from the beach in Dunedin, west of Tampa.
-She said she would escape to the second floor if sea water surges inland, and had a generator ready in case she loses power.
+She said she would escape to the second floor if sea water surges inland, and had a generator if power goes out.

 “I’m a Floridian, and we know how to deal with hurricanes,” Johnson said.
 “This is part of living in paradise — knowing that once in a while these storms come at you.”